smejia-developer-com/myReactNativeCICD/README.md

 Contributing
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And based on very useful tutorials about ANDROID AND IOS config details (Android): https://www.raywenderlich.com/10187451-fastlane-tutorial-for-android-getting-started and IOS: https://www.gitstart.com/post/automatic-deployment-of-react-native-ios-apps-with-fastlane-and-github-actions)